So, it’s your first time coming to us. Not sure what to expect or what to bring? Don’t sweat it, all your questions will be answered below.

 Most sessions have specific intervals that last ‘x’ number of minutes and the coach will announce during that interval how long you have left at that intensity.
 Try to hang tough and ride out the interval but if you can’t, tell the coach.
 They may advise you to really stick it out or tell you it’s time to back pedal.
 When you back pedal there isn’t any resistance and you have time to recover and get ready for the next interval.
 To ease back during an interval you can’t just slow down your pedalling.
 If you do, all that will happen is the resistance will go up and it will get even tougher!

-So you’ve come to the end of your first ride at HURTBOX.
-The coach will launch an FTP Test specific cool down or other sessions will have their own cool down built in.
-The coach will let you know when to stop and instantly our software will send your ride directly to your TrainingPeaks and/or Strava account.
+At the end of your first ride at HURTBOX there will be a specific cool down.
+The coach will let you know when to stop and instantly our software will send your ride directly to your TrainingPeaks and/or Strava account (if you have one).
 We’ll also send you an email with a summary of the ride and a file attached so that you can upload it to Garmin Connect if you like.
 We can discuss the ride and answer any questions that you have.

-Our staff will help you take your bike off the turbo and load up your cars!
+Our trainers will show you how to take your bike off the turbo if you need assistance, its the same as popping it on, but in reverse.
 Don’t forget to have a stretch out and take on some food and liquid too.
 This ensures that your body has the best chance of recovering in preparation for your next session with us!

 And that is that!